MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-oceh/oceh-create-record.md

     > ![Create account, contact, and case](../../media/oceh/customer-summary-create-record.PNG "Create account, contact, and case")

-2. Specify the details in fields according to the form.
+2. Specify the details in the form's fields.

 3. Select **Save**.